 - Final Fantasy Tactics A2 doesn't have Luso learn how to fight in his world.
 When he gets thrown into the Final Fantasy Ivalice, he lands in front of a huge Cockatrice and has to join Cid's clan in order to not die.
 Since Luso never used weapons and doesn't know how battles work, Cid teaches Luso how to attack, but strangely enough, also tells him how to "move" and end his turn.
 Even the Black Mage and White Mage tells Luso about other factors such as how to use magick (which is odd since only they can use magick at this point and Luso knows no abilities) and how speedier units generally go first.

 - The original Final Fantasy Tactics has an interesting variation.
-There is no integrated tutorial and the game itself leaves you to figure out the basics mostly by yourself.
+There is no integrated tutorial and the game itself leaves you to figure out the basics mostly by yourself (subtly guided by the way the game sets up each story battle).
 However, there is an optional tutorial mode.
 The reason that's a variation of this trope is because, despite being optional and acanon, it features an actual character who is referenced several times in the main game, but who only appears in this mode—the instructor Darlavon, who teaches new military recruits all of the basics.
 The academy he teaches at is also the one the main character went to, so it stands to reason that Ramza received his lectures off-screen.

-- Advance Wars had a whole tutorial campaign with Orange Star Chief CO Nell explaining most of the game in a series of fights against the invading Olaf.
+- The game has a whole tutorial campaign with Orange Star Chief CO Nell explaining most of the game in a series of fights against the invading Olaf.
 The real campaign picks up right after with Andy, who is a new CO that justifies every additional explanation or repetition.
-The later games instead had the tutorial during the first couple of missions in the campaign.
+The later games instead have the tutorial during the first couple of missions in the campaign.

 - Days of Ruin features Will, who before the world-destroying meteor strike was a student at the Rubinel military academy.
 Since he obviously didn't get to finish school, almost everything about the combat system needs to be explained to him- and, by extension, the player.